Gritting roads and pavements in freezing weather

 Do you grit pavements?

 There are over a thousand miles of pavements, alleyways and cycle paths in the borough.
 We do not have the extensive resources it would require to grit these.
-There are nearly 500 grit bins in the borough that residents can use to treat pavements and pedestrian areas with salt.
+There are over 450 grit bins in the borough that residents can use to treat pavements and pedestrian areas with salt.

 When do you decide that snowploughs should be used?